In my last blog I introduced you to the Asteraceae or the Daisy family.

 As I’ve already included pictures in the general blog on Asteraceae back in the summer I will only include links on both of the plant names so you will be able to read more about each plant on other useful websites.

 I will also colour code the blocks on the colour of the flower.
 Hope you will find that useful as well as pretty!
+Most uses are medicinal.
+Plants used as an ornamental or other uses are backed by a green colour!

 Most of the below information is again from the Medicinal Flora by Julian Barker.